 In cases involving victims of gender-based persecution, for example, rape and other forms of sexual violence, domestic violence, crimes in the name of honour, female genital mutilation (FGM), forced abortion and sterilisation it would be inappropriate for you to obtain details of the act itself.
 However, it is important that you obtain information regarding the events leading up to, and after the act, together with the surrounding circumstances at the time it took place, as well as the motivation of the perpetrator, if known’.

-There will also be other issues that will come up in speaking to your client or reading their history that will open other lines of questioning for you.
-Not all questions will be relevant to your client, so please adapt to their circumstances and presentation.
+There will be other issues that will come up in speaking to your client or reading their history that will open new lines of questioning for you.
+Not all questions listed below will be relevant to your client, so please adapt to their circumstances and presentation.

-Taking a witness statement is a process that both the person giving the statement and the person taking the statement goes through.
-It may be useful for an adviser to give a statement alongside the client’s statement – explaining how the statement was taken, how long was taken over how many appointments, how the client presented during this process, etc.
+Taking a witness statement is a process that both the client and the advisor goes through.
+It may be useful for an adviser to give a statement alongside the client’s statement; explaining how the statement was taken, how long was taken over how many appointments, how the client presented during this process, etc.

-This may be necessary to explain why more disclosure has been obtained through this disclosure compared to what was possible in court, the Home Office interview, statement given to previous representative, etc.
+This may be necessary to explain why more disclosure has been obtained through this disclosure compared to what was possible in court, the Home Office interview, statements given to previous representative, etc.

-Cover the client’s early history as this is necessary to understand the choices they made later in life, and their behaviour now, future expectations, and what support is realistically available in their country.
+Cover the client’s early history as this is necessary to understand who they are, why they were vulnerable to being trafficked, the choices they made later in life, future prospects, etc and what family or other support is realistically now available to them in their country.

-- Do you remember any details about your family?
-What did your parents do and are they still working?
-How many siblings did you have, are they married and when was this?
-What work do they do/how do they support themselves?
-Are they able to support the family?
-(If a client cannot remember details like this then you could start by asking the client’s earliest memory of home and explore and build upon that.)
+- Where were you born?
+Do you know if you were born at home or in hospital?
+Do you remember any details about your family?
+Who were the family members you lived with and grew up with?
+What did your parents/carers do?
+How many siblings did you have, and their circumstances then?
+If a client cannot remember details like this then you could start by asking the client’s earliest memory of home and explore and build upon that.

 - What did you do in your free time?
 (To understand if they had to work, what social attitudes their family had towards their activities and if socialising with other genders or people was restricted in any way and why).